KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 * Christ = Theon — the Essence of Being
 * The Churches = Archetypal resonance paths
 * The Letters = Direct messages from the Divine Mind
-* “Conquering” = Integration through synthesis
+* “Conquering” = Integration through consonance
 * “Judgment” = Placement through resonance

 This reframing does not diminish scripture.